-For example, disregarding relevant and appropriate matters including:
+For example, disregarding relevant and appropriate matters, including:

-- acting outside the scope of the building certifier's powers - acting beyond the scope of the building certifier's competence - contravening the code of conduct - falsely claiming the building certifier has the qualifications, necessary experience or licence to be engaged as a building certifier.
+- acting outside the scope of the building certifier's powers - acting beyond the scope of the building certifier's competence' - contravening the code of conduct - falsely claiming the building certifier has the qualifications, necessary experience or licence to be engaged as a building certifier - fraudulent or dishonest behaviour in performing building certifying functions - improper or unethical conduct.

-See also schedule 2 of the Building Act 1975.
+See also section 3 of the Building Act 1975.